raspberrypilearning/button-switch-scratch-pi/en/step_6.md

 ### Flashing until pressed

-For your second sequence control project, you'll code the LED to flash continuously until the button is pressed.
+For your second sequence control project, code the LED to flash continuously until the button is pressed.

 --- task ---

-For this, you'll need to first swap the `if... then...`{:class="block3control"} block for an `if... then... else...`{:class="block3control"} block.
+For this, you need to first swap the `if... then...`{:class="block3control"} block for an `if... then... else...`{:class="block3control"} block.

 You'll want to reuse most of the code so, without throwing it away, pull out the `button 2`{:class="block3extensions"} condition block and the `turn LED 4 on & off`{:class="block3extensions"} sequence.
 Arrange the `LED`{:class="block3extensions"} blocks as they were previously so that the `LED turns on`{:class="block3extensions"} first.